top of page

 AH 6.6

-How the Yarra got its name
+How the Yarra was named

 When one of Batman’s Sydney Aboriginal Guides pointed to the waterfall at Queen Street and said ‘Yarra’, Batman’s surveyor, John Helder Wedge thought he was saying the name of the river.